-Toward a Free and Virtuous Society conferences are intensive seminars for future religious leaders.
+Toward a Free and Virtuous Society conferences are intensive seminars for current and future leaders.
 These conferences offer an introduction to the moral foundations of personal and economic liberty by combining an in-depth treatment of economic principles with principles of social justice and anthropology.
-They explore the nature of the human person and the created order from the perspectives of Scripture and natural law, examining concepts such as justice, equality, stewardship, and virtue.
+They explore the nature of the human person and the created order from the perspectives of Scripture and natural law, examining concepts such as justice, equality, flourishing, stewardship, and virtue.
 In addition, these seminars focus on applying the principles of economic liberty to complex issues such as poverty, welfare reform, and globalization.

 This is a seminar for current and future leaders that combines an in-depth treatment of economic concepts with concerns about social justice.
 The program is intellectually demanding; participants are required to do advanced reading and must be prepared to offer comments and defend their views during the question and answer sessions.

 The conference provides a philosophical orientation, tracing the concept of freedom from a natural rights base to its theoretical consequences.
 From there, the conference builds on this philosophical foundation linking theory to contemporary topics in the Northwest such as the family, the enviornment, millennials, and global development.Conference schedule and lecture titles

 Participants will come from the five states served by the M.J.
 Murdock Charitable Trust (Alaska, Washington, Idaho, Montana, Oregon) and will be selected from the academy, non-profit organizations, churches, and the business community.
 All ages are welcome.
 The number of participants will be limited to 20, who will be expected to stay for the entire event.